Table of Contents

 In truth, it’s difficult to describe in a few words what it’s like in the eighth largest country in the world, a huge swath of land with diverse geography and culture throughout.

-One thing that needs to be said: it ain’t only about the tango.
-Tango definately has a very important place in the culture (and there’s a big tango tourism scene) but so does downright messy politics, soccer, rock nacional (rock and roll in Spanish), the gaucho lifestyle of the Pampas, the wine industry, the local concoction of yerba mate, literature, film, and speaking of dancing — how about Argentina’ s popular folk dancing tradition ?
+Tango definitely has a important place in the culture (and there’s a big tango tourism scene) but so does downright messy politics, soccer, rock nacional (rock and roll in Spanish), the gaucho lifestyle of the Pampas, the wine industry, the local concoction of yerba mate, literature, film, and speaking of dancing — how about Argentina’ s popular folk dancing tradition?

 Culturally, Argentina is like a dysfunctional but lovable teenager — young, beautiful, passionate, chaotic, creative, sulky, deceptive and volatile.